Can You Afford To Be A Stay-At-Home Parent?

 Being able to stay at home full-time with your kids may be a dream come true for many parents — but it can also be difficult to achieve in a world of dual-income expenses.
 The above example was taken when the family only has one child attending pre-school.

 Things will be different when you have more than one child and they start attending schools and need tuition or other enrichment classes.
-Throw in the fact that the parents may be earning less than the above example, having one parent quit may just stay as a distant dream.
+Throw in the fact that the parents may be earning less than the above example or there is an extended family to support.
+The reality today is that surviving on one income to support an entire family is extremely challenging.

 But don’t be disheartened.
 There are some lifestyle adjustments you can make to make your budget work on a single income.